TritonDataCenter/sdc-cloudapi/docs/index.md

 ## CreateMachineSnapshot (POST /:login/machines/:id/snapshots)

-Allows you to take a snapshot of a machine.
-Once you have one or more snapshots, you can boot the machine from a previous snapshot.
+Allows you to take a snapshot of an instance.
+Once you have one or more snapshots, you can boot the instance from a previous snapshot.

-Snapshots are not usable with other machines; they are a point-in-time snapshot of the current machine.
-Snapshots can also only be taken of machines that are *not* of brand 'kvm'.
+Snapshots are not usable with other instances; they are a point-in-time snapshot of the current instance.
+Snapshots can also only be taken of instances that are *not* of brand 'kvm'.

-Since machine instances use a copy-on-write filesystem, snapshots take up increasing amounts of space as the filesystem changes over time.
+Since instance instances use a copy-on-write filesystem, snapshots take up increasing amounts of space as the filesystem changes over time.
 There is a limit to how much space snapshots are allowed to take.
 Plan your snapshots accordingly.